Healing Sexual Trauma, Abuse, Repression, Oppression, Shame, Molestation and worse

 Rewriting Your Libido Story (VIDEO) ← Watch Or Download Now Before It’s Gone

-And here is a recent podcast I was on:
+And here is a podcast I was on where we talked about self-healing:

 The Science of Self-Healing and Susan Bratton

 Suz joins The Science of Self-Healing podcast with Dr. Sharon Stills to talk about Healing Sexual Trauma to spark true love and intimacy in your relationships.
-She also talks about how pop culture and porn are damaging to your relationships, somatic therapy for sensual healing, relaxation, arousal, and so much more.
+She also talks about how pop culture and porn damage your relationships, somatic therapy for sensual healing, relaxation, arousal, and so much more.

 One Response